RainyN0077/Discord-LLMs-ChatBot/README.md

      -   Customize the message template for when a response is blocked by a content filter (useful for Google Gemini), using `{reason}` as a placeholder.

 ### Advanced Tools
+-   **Knowledge Base**: Manage the bot's persistent memory.
+    -   **World Book**: Create and edit keyword-triggered knowledge entries.
+    -   **Long-term Memory**: Add and remove general facts for the bot to remember.
+-   **Usage Dashboard**: View detailed statistics on token usage, request counts, and estimated costs.
+You can also configure model pricing here for accurate cost tracking.
 -   **Plugin Manager**:
     -   Create tools that trigger on commands or keywords.
     -   **Action Type**: `HTTP Request (Direct Output)` for raw API data, or `LLM-Augmented Tool` to have the LLM summarize the API result (`{api_result}`) for a natural response.